- be_ixf; php_sdk; php_sdk_1.4.18

 MFA, English/Creative Writing, University of South Carolina, 1994; BA English/Literature, University of South Carolina, 1989

 Vincent Craig Wright teaches classes like Intro to Creative Writing, Fiction, Short Story Writing, and Songwriting.
-Craig earned his BA and MFA at the University of South Carolina, and is a Professor in his 24th year teaching at SOU.
+Craig earned his BA and MFA at the University of South Carolina, and is a Professor with over 30 years of teaching at SOU.
 He is the author of a book of stories, Redemption Center (2006).
 His fiction has appeared in BlazeVox, Fourteen Hills, and The Harvard Advocate and his songs have appeared on Sons of Anarchy, Lucifer, and Sasquatch: Mountain Man and on movies and shows in Australia, Canada, Denmark, Norway, Singapore, Brazil, Sweden, and elsewhere.
 Craig’s band has headlined the Oregon Country Fair and performed in Canada, Hawaii, and The Dominican Republic.

 Office: Art Building 108